unrealwork/atsd-use-cases/research/us-mortality/README.md

 | 2016-01-01T00:00:00.000Z  | 214.0       | New-England |
 ```

-## Detailed SQL Example 2 - Best of the Best and Worst of the Worst
+## Best of the Best and Worst of the Worst

-Let us now look at some additional examples which delve into finding out which of our 122 cities have some of the deadliest and least deadly conditions.
+Some additional examples track the most and least fatal cities in the U.S.

-The below query examines the least deadly week for the total number of deaths by city.
+The least deadly week by city, based on total deaths.

 ```sql
 SELECT date_format(time, 'yyyy-MM-dd') AS "date",